|Best for High Speeds||Abu Garcia Revo Rocket||Check Price||

 What Has Changed Over the Years in Baitcasting Reels

-Why are today’s baitcasting reels so much better than the ones of yesteryear?
+Why have baitcasting reels improved so much?
 It’s not just a matter of better components.
 Reels have become more specialized, where appropriate, and a better fit for each individual angler’s needs.

 First, historically the handle on most baitcasters was on the right side.
 This differs from most spinning reels, where the handle can be switched from one side to the other.
 That meant that the typical right-handed angler would have to cast with their dominant (right) arm, and then switch the rod to the other hand to start the retrieve.
 For lures that required immediate retrievals, this was a huge disadvantage.
 Similarly, if a bass ate the lure on the way down, it could often expel it before the angler could feel the strike.